 beetroots

-How to Keep Beetroots Red
+How to Keep Red Beetroots Red

-The Accidental beetroot color experiment
+The accidental beetroot experiment

-What did we do?
+So, what did we do?

 The color of beetroots: betalains